-Decisions around materiality take into account the potential impact of risks and opportunities and the effect thereof on the divisions and stakeholders.
-This has resulted in more prominence of certain matters over others.
+Decisions around materiality take into account the potential impact of risks and opportunities and the effect thereof on the divisions and all stakeholders.

 The board, assisted by the audit and risk committee, is ultimately responsible for overseeing the integrity of the integrated report.
 This is achieved through appropriate teams and structures that manage the reporting process.

-In certain divisions independent external assurance for specific application purposes is done to comply with, or retain certain levels of compliance, with regard to quality management systems like ISO, etc.
+Where appropriate, independent external assurance for specific application purposes is done to comply with, or retain certain levels of compliance, with regard to quality management systems like ISO, etc.

 Sustainability approach and strategy